Code-Institute-Submissions/Eoinburke-Milestone-2/README.md

 ### Validation

-HTML validation: https://validator.w3.org/  was used to validate the HTML code.
+HTML validation: https://validator.w3.org/  was used to validate the HTML code and there were no errors.
 <img src="milestone/assets/images/html.jpg">

-CSS validation: https://jigsaw.w3.org/css-validator/ was used to validate the CSS code.
+CSS validation: https://jigsaw.w3.org/css-validator/ was used to validate the CSS code there were no errors.
 <img src="milestone/assets/images/css.jpg">

-JavaScript validation: https://jshint.com/ was used to check the JavaScript code.
+JavaScript validation: https://jshint.com/ was used to check the JavaScript code there were no errors.

 ## Problems encountered